FAQ

 In short, the solution to homelessness is housing.

 The majority of people who experience homelessness are situationally homeless for a short period of time due to circumstances in their life.
 These situations include lack of affordable housing, job layoffs, foreclosure or eviction, natural disaster, medical crises, and abuse or neglect.
-Over 40% of youth are homeless because their families rejected them because of their sexual identity and/or orientation.
+Over 40% of youth experiencing homelessness in the U.S. identify as LGBTQ and primarily experience homelessness after their families have rejected them for their sexual identity and/or orientation.

 People become homeless for all sorts of reasons, most of them having little to do with their personal choices and more to do with the systems of poverty and oppression in our society.
 People who are chronically homeless, or homeless for many years, are likely struggling with untreated health and mental health issues, sometimes complicated by substance use disorders.

 A solution to chronic homelessness is Housing First, which provides a safe place to live while working on these issues.
 It’s important to know that the smallest percentage of people who experience homelessness are chronically homeless, but they use the highest percentage of costly services such as emergency medical treatment because their instability is compounded by the length of time they are living in crisis.
-Housing first not only saves lives, it saves money.
-Preble Street has three housing first programs.
+Housing First not only saves lives; it saves money.
+Preble Street operates three Housing First programs in Maine: Logan Place, Florence House, and Huston Commons

-In addition to housing, we also need systemic solutions that will prevent homelessness in the first place — commonsense economic policies that recognize everyone’s fundamental right to the basic survival necessities — food, shelter, clothing, health care, etc.
+In addition to housing, we also need systemic solutions that will prevent homelessness in the first place — commonsense economic policies that recognize everyone’s fundamental right to the basic needs and essential services — food, shelter, clothing, health care, etc.

 People experiencing homelessness struggle to find shelter, warmth, and safety.
 People without a permanent residence also have reduced access to vital necessities such as food and proper nutrition, personal hygiene supplies, sanitary facilities, washers and dryers, phones, mail, transportation, and health, mental health, and dental care, while being at a higher risk of experiencing violence and human trafficking.